oraclesantamonica/hpc/Lab 200/HPC-CLI.md

 ### 1 - Configure
 This step describes the required configuration for the CLI and includes optional configurations that enable you to extend CLI functionality.

-Before using the CLI, you have to create a config file that contains the required credentials for working with your Oracle Cloud Infrastructure account.
+Before using the CLI, you have to create a config file in your .oci folder that contains the required credentials for working with your Oracle Cloud Infrastructure account.
 You can create this file using a setup dialog or manually, using a text editor.

 Run `ocihpc configure` to check if you have a valid configuration to access OCI.
 The tool will walk you through creating a configuration.

-An example `config.json` for Cluster Network would look like this:
+An example `config` file would look like this:

 ![](./oci_config.png " ")